 Where to Purchase Marijuana Clones

 If you want to plant marijuana clones at home, it's important to purchase clones from a reputable seller or licensed establishment.
-One of the most reliable places to buy marijuana clones is a medical/recreational marijuana dispensary.
-U.S. states that have recreationally legalized marijuana, like California, Colorado, Washington, and Oregon, have select dispensaries that sell various marijuana clones.
+One of the most reliable places to buy marijuana clones is a medical or recreational marijuana dispensary.
+U.S. states that have legalized marijuana for recreational use, like California, Colorado, Washington, and Oregon, have select dispensaries that sell various marijuana clones.
 Make sure to call in advance to find out their availability and strain selection.

 Nowadays, various marijuana collectives sell clones as well, but you should research which collectives do so and what kinds of marijuana clones they sell.
 Although many marijuana dispensaries and collectives sell clones, not all of them do.
 If you live in Colorado, some clone retailers include: Denver Clone Store, La Conte's Clone Bar & Dispensary, Kind Love, and Medicine Man, to name a few.

 If you live in an area like California and Colorado, where you're legally allowed to grow your own recreational marijuana, chances are you can easily find marijuana clones at a state-registered dispensary or collective.
 But before you make a purchase, make sure you're getting what you want.